isomerpages/moe-jurongwestpri/_student-care-centre/Student Care Centre.md

 ---
 A dedicated air-con student care centre with a capacity of 60 students is located within Jurong West Primary School.

+The SCC is set up to provide:

+1. a safe and conducive learning environment for students enrolled in the SCC.
+2. a structured before and after school care programme that caters to the developmental needs of the students.
+3. support for families, thus strengthening home-school partnerships.

 ![SCC1](/images/SCC1.jpeg)
 ![SCC2](/images/SCC2.jpeg)